5.0

 Cycling

 Roll out of the national park this morning and cycle through the 'elephant corridor' – a wild, little-travelled stretch that links Wasgamuwa with Maduru Oya National Park.
 This is a part of Sri Lanka that few tourists ever reach.
 You’ll ride alongside irrigation canals, spotting peacocks and water buffalo as you go, and pass through sleepy villages where you'll be greeted by friendly locals.
-After a picnic lunch, continue on to Welikanda.
+After a lunch in a local restaurant, continue on to Welikanda.
 It’s a long day in the saddle, but the route is mostly flat and the support vehicle is never far away.

 Roll to the Indian Ocean